 To this, God replied in a highly structured way.
-First, He said, you cannot understand My ways.
-"I will be gracious to whom I will be gracious and I will show mercy to whom I will show mercy" (33:19).
-There is an element of divine justice that must always elude human comprehension.
+First, He said: you cannot understand My ways.
+"I will be gracious to whom I will be gracious and I will show mercy to whom I will show mercy" (Ex.
+33:19).
+There is an element of Divine justice that must always elude human comprehension.
 We cannot fully enter into the mind of another human being, how much less so the mind of the Creator Himself.

-Second, "You cannot see My face, for no one can see Me and live" (33:20).
-Humans can at best "See My back."
+Second, "You cannot see My face, for no one can see Me and live" (Ex.
+33:20).
+Humans can at best "see My back."
 Even when God intervenes in history, we can see this only in retrospect, looking back.
-Steven Hawking was wrong.
-Even if we decode every scientific mystery, we still will not know the mind of God.
+Stephen Hawking was wrong.1 Even if we decode every scientific mystery, we still will not know the mind of God.

-However, third, you can see My "glory".
-That is what Moses asked for once he realised that he could never know God's "ways" or see His "face".
-That is what God caused to pass by as Moses stood "in a cleft of the rock" (v.
-22).
+However, third, you can see My "glory."
+That is what Moses asked for once he realised that he could never know God's "ways" or see His "face."
+That is what God caused to pass by as Moses stood "in a cleft of the rock" (Ex.
+33:22).
 We do not know at this stage, exactly what is meant by God's glory, but we discover this at the very end of the book of Exodus.
 Chapters 35-40 describe how the Israelites built the Mishkan.
 When it is finished and assembled we read this:

-Then the cloud covered the tent of meeting, and the glory of the Lord filled the Mishkan.
-Moses could not enter the tent of meeting because the cloud had settled on it, and the glory of the Lord filled the Mishkan.
+Then the Cloud covered the Tent of Meeting, and the glory of the Lord filled the Mishkan.
+Moses could not enter the Tent of Meeting because the Cloud had settled on it, and the glory of the Lord filled the Mishkan.
 (Ex.
 40:34-35)

 We now understand the entire drama set in motion by the making of the Golden Calf.
-Moses pleaded with God to come closer to the people, so that they would encounter Him not only at unrepeatable moments in the form of miracles but regularly, on a daily basis, and not only as a force that threatens to obliterate all it touches but as a Presence that can be sensed in the heart of the camp.
+Moses pleaded with God to come closer to the people, so that they would encounter Him, not only at unrepeatable moments in the form of miracles, but regularly, on a daily basis, and not only as a force that threatens to obliterate all it touches, but as a presence that can be sensed in the heart of the camp.

 That is why God commanded Moses to instruct the people to build the Mishkan.
-It is what He meant when He said: "Let them make Me a sanctuary and I will dwell (ve-shakhanti) among them" (Ex.
+It is what He meant when He said: "Let them make Me a sanctuary and I will dwell (veshachanti) among them" (Ex.
 25:8).
-It is from this verb that we get the word Mishkan, "Tabernacle" and the post-biblical word Shekhinah, meaning the Divine presence.
-A shakhen is a neighbour, one who lives next door.
-Applied to God it means "the Presence that is close."
-If this is so - it is, for example, the way Judah Halevi understood the text2 - then the entire institution of the Mishkan was a Divine response to the sin of the Golden Calf, and an acceptance by God of Moses' plea that He come close to the people.
-We cannot see God's face; we cannot understand God's ways; but we can encounter God's glory whenever we build a home, on earth, for His "We cannot see God's face"
+It is from this verb that we get the word Mishkan, "Tabernacle," and the post-biblical word Shechinah, meaning the Divine Presence.
+Applied to God, as discussed last week in parshat Terumah, it means "the presence that is close."
+If this is so - and it is the way Judah Halevi understood the text2 - then the entire institution of the Mishkan was a Divine response to the sin of the Golden Calf, and an acceptance by God of Moses' plea that He come close to the people.
+We cannot see God's face; we cannot understand God's ways; but we can encounter God's glory whenever we build a home for His presence here on earth.

-1 He famously said, at the end of A Brief History of Time, that if we were to reach a full scientific understanding of the cosmos, we would "know the mind of God."
+&lt;sup>1 He famously said, at the end of A Brief History of Time (New York: Bantam Books, 1988), that if we were to reach a full scientific understanding of the cosmos, we would "know the mind of God."